 Will Medicaid Expansion Cover Family Planning and Maternity Care Benefits?

 Yes!
-On January 1, 2014, New Mexico will be expanding full coverage Medicaid to adults ages 19-64 who make less than 138% of the federal poverty level (about $16,000 for an individual and about $32,500 for a family of four).
-This expanded Medicaid coverage will include family planning services and maternity care benefits.
+On January 1, 2014, New Mexico expanded full coverage Medicaid to adults ages 19-64 who make less than 138% of the federal poverty level (about $16,000 for an individual and about $32,500 for a family of four).
+This expanded Medicaid coverage includes family planning services and maternity care benefits.
 The Southwest Women’s Law Center continues to advocate that the state of New Mexico continue its current, higher levels of coverage for family planning and maternity care Medicaid Coverage.

 To join the effort to increase the number of eligible women accessing family planning services, contact